 Size guide

-Below you will find a general guide to help you find your size and helpful tips for a perfect fit.
+Below you'll find a general guide to help you find your size and practical tips for a comfortable fit.
+During pregnancy and postpartum, the priority is to avoid compression: a proper garment provides support without pinching and adapts to the body's changes.

 To find the right size, you will need three basic measurements:

-- Bust: Place the tape measure around the fullest part of your bust, keeping it straight at the back.
+• Bust: Place the measuring tape around the fullest part of your bust, keeping it straight at the back.

-- Underbust: Place the tape measure around your rib cage, just below your breasts.
+• Underbust measurement: Place the measuring tape around your rib cage, just below your breasts.

-- Hips: Place the tape measure around the fullest part of your hips, usually around your butt area.
+• Hips: Place the tape measure around the fullest part of your hips, usually around the buttocks.

-Once you have your measurements, you can refer to our size chart found in each product to determine the correct size.
+Once you have your measurements, you can refer to the size chart on each product page to find the most suitable size.

 Maternity Shirts, Dressing Gowns and Knitwear